-Income support (social assistance): Payable to persons between ages 16 and 59 whose income is below prescribed levels.
+Income support (social assistance): Paid to persons between ages 16 and 59 whose income is below prescribed levels.
 The benefit amount depends on income and circumstances.
-Income support is not payable if savings exceed £8,000 or if the person is working more than 16 hours a week on average.
+Income support is not paid if savings exceed £16,000 or if the person is working more than 16 hours a week on average (and 24 hours a week for partners).